mqmohring/portfolio/_pages/about.md

 title: "About"
 ---

-🔹 Data Analyst | Operations Manager
+🔹 Data Analyst | Operations Analyst

 <small> Experienced **Data Analyst** with a background in Operations Analysis and Management, Customer Success, and Financial Planning.
 Skilled in SQL, Excel, and data visualization to drive data-informed decision-making.
 Proven success in analyzing key performance metrics, optimizing financial processes, and implementing forecasting models to enhance business transparency.